Soralsei/rr100-rhoban/doc/documentation.md

 3. The script then constructs the build arguments and builds the image
 4. Finally, the script runs the image

+A more specific explanation on what each part does is available as comments in the script.

+Another thing to mention is how the script actually compares builds.
+You may have noticed the use of labels in the previously described Dockerfile.
+These labels are used to identify our project's images and store the the hash the build context the image was built in.

+This hash is computed by the script by reading every `COPY` instruction in the Dockerfile from the host to the container and extracting the path to the copied files/directories and hashing all of their content with `sha256sum`.
+It is then  passed to the docker builder as a build argument and stored as a label (`rhoban.rr100.build.sha`).

+When comparing builds, the script uses a python program which extracts any label from the specified docker image and prints it out to standard output (which is captured by the calling shell script) if it exists.

+We also store the build target of each build in labels to check if the user changed build targets between consecutive builds.
+Finally, we also use labels to identify our project's docker images (in the format `"rhoban.image.name"="<name>"`) in order to avoid overwriting one of the user's unrelated docker image (in case they gave an already in-use image name corresponding to an unrelated Dockerfile)

 ### Package interaction
 This project makes use of many packages oriented towards autonomous robot navigation, many of which are standard in the ROS ecosystem.
 These packages all handle a different aspect of navigation, namely mapping, localizing, and path planning for the robot and we will go over how each of them works in a later section.

-For now, let's focus on how each of these packages are integrated in our autonomous navigation package and how they intreact with each other.
+For now, let's focus on how each of these packages are integrated in our autonomous navigation package and how they interact with each other.
 Below, a diagram illustrates how each package interacts with the robot and the other packages.
 <div>
   <img src="resources/rr100_package_diagram.svg"/><br>
   <p align="center"><i>RR100 navigation package diagram</i></p>
 </div>

 First, `rslidar_laserscan` (internally uses `pointcloud_to_laserscan`) takes in point clouds recorded by the RSLiDAR-16 on the robot and converts them to a planar 2D point cloud in the standard ROS format `sensor_msgs/LaserScan`.
-This converted point cloud is then piped to the SLAM package `slam_toolbox`, which reads the robot's transform tree (more specifically the transform from the base frame to the LiDAR frame and from the odometry frame to the base frame) and the 2D laserscan to compute an occupancy grid used as a map (how this is done will be detailed in a later section) which is then published.
+This converted point cloud is then piped to the SLAM package `slam_toolbox`, which reads the robot's transform tree (more specifically the transform from the base frame to the LiDAR frame and from the odometry frame to the base frame) and the 2D laser scan to compute an occupancy grid used as a map (how this is done will be detailed in a later section) which is then published.

 In parallel, `robot_localization` (a pose estimation package built with Kalman filters) takes in wheel encoder odometry data and IMU data published by the robot and fuses these sensor measurements to estimate to robot's pose in the odometry frame and publish this pose to the `tf` tree (which is used by `slam_toolbox`).